mrRachar/AElfi/AElfi/docs/connection/request.md

 *[Find more about `UserAgent` and user agent parsing](agent.md)*

 #### `args`
 These are all the key-value pairs in the GET request.
 This is basically all the get variables which have values assigned to them.
-They are in a OrderedDict, in the order they were sent.
+They are in a
+OrderedDict, in the order they were sent.
+This is the same as `q_args`.

 For the request "index.py?name=hello&settings&page=4&advanced", the args would be `OrderedDict({'name': 'hello', 'page': '4'})`.